tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 * Additional maintenance cost of maintaining TFLite binaries, if we end up having to do that.

 ### Platforms and Environments
-In order of priority, the platforms we plan to support are:
+In no specific order, the platforms we plan to support are:
 1. Linux x86 and ARM64 / ARM32, especially Raspberry Pi.
 2. Windows x86 (use case is low power kiosk machines / [PC Sticks](https://www.amazon.com/Computer-Windows-Support-Bluetooh-AIOEXPC/dp/B08G1CCWN5/ref=asc_df_B08G1CCWN5/?tag=hyprod-20&linkCode=df0&hvadid=459623382939&hvpos=&hvnetw=g&hvrand=5388614202533491403&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9031136&hvtargid=pla-980775817871&th=1)).
 4. Possibly Mac, x86 and ARM64, but less likely due to maintenance cost and available alternatives (tfjs-node), but we are open to community feedback on this.

 #### Building for an Unsupported Platform
 We also want to let users build `tfjs-tflite-node` for platforms that are not officially supported.
 We will support this with a similar approach to [how we support building TensorFlow from source in `tfjs-node`](https://github.com/tensorflow/tfjs/tree/master/tfjs-node#optional-build-optimal-tensorflow-from-source).
+Due to the complexity of compiling tflite, this will likely not be an automatic process handled entirely by node-gyp.

 ### Best Practices
 Different versions of TFLite are not necessarily [ABI compatible](https://en.wikipedia.org/wiki/Application_binary_interface), so strict versioning between tfjs-tflite-node and delegaet plugins is required.
 This should be enforced by [peer dependencies](https://nodejs.org/es/blog/npm/peer-dependencies/#the-solution-peer-dependencies) on plugins to ensure the plugin and tfjs-tflite-node were compiled against the same version of tflite.